 First Graders will count coin combinations of pennies, nickels, dimes and quarters.
 They will learn cent notation.

-First Graders at Cornerstone Learning Community refine their observation skills, enhance their descriptive abilities, and learn to use simple scientific equipment such as measuring cups, rain gauges, insect nets, field magnifiers, balances, thermometers, and stethoscopes.
-They also learn how to make simple generalizations and predictions.
-As beginning scientists, they will learn to keep a scientific journal.
+First graders at Cornerstone Learning Community refine their observation skills, enhance their descriptive abilities, and learn to use simple scientific equipment such as measuring cups, rain gauges, insect nets, field magnifiers, balances, thermometers, and stethoscopes.

 First Graders attend formal art classes.